ammarhakim/gkyl-doc/source/quickstart.rst

   end,
   ...

-We see that the final values that get passed in :math:`\texttt{Gkeyll}` for the purposes of electromagnetic field initialization are the electric field :math:`\mathbf{E}`, the magnetic field :math:`\mathbf{B}`, and the two field potentials :math:`\phi` and :math:`\psi` (both set to 0 here), used by the hyperbolic divergence cleaning algorithm for the propagation of divergence errors in the :math:`\mathbf{E}` and :math:`\mathbf{B}` fields, respectively.
+We see that the final values that get passed into :math:`\texttt{Gkeyll}` for the purposes of electromagnetic field initialization are the electric field :math:`\mathbf{E}`,the magnetic field :math:`\mathbf{B}`, and the two field potentials :math:`\phi` and :math:`\psi` (both set to 0 here), used by the hyperbolic divergence cleaning algorithm for the propagation of divergence errors in the :math:`\mathbf{E}` and :math:`\mathbf{B}` fields, respectively.
 For the particular case of the GEM reconnection problem, the electromagnetic field is initialized with vanishing electric field :math:`\mathbf{E} = \mathbf{0}`, and non-vanishing magnetic field:

 .. math::